openjdm/openjdm.github.io/_sources/option_paralysis.md

 Analysis paralysis is a state that is very closely linked to overchoice.
-It describes the act of overthinking or overanalyzing a situation so much that you become unable to make a decision.
+It describes the act of overthinking or overanalyzing a situation so much that one becomes unable to make a decision.
 The person thinking about the decision may be so worried about whether their decision is the best decision that they never come to one in the first place (Kurien et al., 2014).

-We see this because so few
-people decided to take the jams in the study we’ve been discussing.
+We see this in the fact that so few people decided to take the jams in the study by Iyengar and Lepper.
 They were presented with many more jams at the display than people in the limited-choice condition but sampled about the same number of jams, just under two jams.
 Already, the table, they are faced with